percona/percona-server/doc/source/performance/threadpool.rst

 Priority connection scheduling
 ==============================

-In |Percona Server| :rn:`5.6.11-60.3` priority connection scheduling for thread pool has been implemented.
 Even though thread pool puts a limit on the number of concurrently running queries, the number of open transactions may remain high, because connections with already started transactions are put to the end of the queue.
 Higher number of open transactions has a number of implications on the currently running queries.
 To improve the performance new :variable:`thread_pool_high_prio_tickets` variable has been introduced.

 This variable controls the high priority queue policy.
 Each new connection is assigned this many tickets to enter the high priority queue.
 Whenever a query has to be queued to be executed later because no threads are available, the thread pool puts the connection into the high priority queue if the following conditions apply: